 Here’s how organizations use the SBOM today and how it may help to better assess third-party security risk in the future.

-Despite existing for over a decade, SBOMs have returned to the forefront of cybersecurity following a surge in third-party supply chain attacks such as SolarWinds.
+Despite existing for over a decade, SBOMs have returned to the forefront of cybersecurity following a surge in third-party supply chain attacks.
 In May 2021, an executive order was issued requiring that all organizations delivering software to the federal Government detail the components of that software in an SBOM.
 In 2022, the UK followed with a similar strategy for defending the public sector against cyber attacks called the Government Cyber Security Strategy: 2022 to 2030.

 In addition, SBOMs are also valuable for organizations that need to: